chaoss/wg-evolution/README.md

 ## Usage

-This is a repository for the GMD working group.
+This is a repository for the Evolution working group.
-When this working group decides to "release" a version of its metrics, the relevant files will be dumped to the [chaoss/metrics](https://github.com/chaoss/metrics) repository, as a pull request for updating the CHAOSS metrics with "GMD metrics release x.y".
+When this working group decides to "release" a version of its metrics, the relevant files will be dumped to the [chaoss/metrics](https://github.com/chaoss/metrics) repository, as a pull request for updating the CHAOSS metrics with "Evolution metrics release x.y".

 ## Implementations